-Persian is not just the second most widely spoken languages in the Middle East, but also a language of an ancient civilization.
-Ability to read Persian can help you understand the concept of certain historical narrative, especially as it relates to the political, economic and socio-ideological order of the Iran and Middle East.
+Persian is not just the second most widely spoken languages in the Middle East, but also an expression of an ancient civilization.
+Ability to read Persian can help you understand the concept of a particular historical narrative.
+It is when it relates to the political, economic, and socio-ideological order of Iran and the Middle East.

 2. Beautiful Poetry, Literature, and culture aspect

 The Farsi language is known for its exquisite poetry, rich literature, and diverse culture.
 The scholars and eminent historians from Iran, Afganistan, Central Asia, India, and the erstwhile Ottoman empire have produced a wide array of valuable literature, historical manuscripts, and poetry in Persian.